Cantera/cantera-website/pages/compiling/installation-reqs.rst

       the headers from Boost

-* In addition to the general software, building the Python module also requires several Python packages: Cython, NumPy, and Ruamel.yaml.
+* In addition to the general software, building the Python module also requires several Python packages: Cython, NumPy, Ruamel.yaml, pytest, and pytest-cov.
 All of these can be installed using `pip`:

   .. code:: bash

-     py -m pip install cython numpy ruamel.yaml
+     py -m pip install cython numpy ruamel.yaml pytest pytest-cov

 * In addition to the general software, building the MATLAB toolbox also requires: